3mcd/byda/README.md

 ###Manual Swapping

-Sometimes you may not event want to use Ajax, but parse a string as DOM and load it in to your template.
+Sometimes you may not want to use Ajax, but parse a string as DOM and load it in to your template.

 ```html
 <div data-load="example">I don't have long to live :(</div>